bictorv/chaosnet-bridge/CONFIGURATION.md

 	Allow [dynamically](#dynamic-links-and-routes) added destinations (cf `chudp` above).
 With debug on, prints some debug stuff.
 - `dns` [ `server` 130.238.19.25 ] [ `addrdomain` CH-ADDR.NET ] [ `forwarder` off/on ] [ `trace` off/on ]

 	set the DNS IP server (which should handle CH records, default above), the domain of "local" CH class addresses (default above, no ending dot), enable/disable forwarding of pkts received on the "DNS" contact name (default off), and enable trace printouts (default off).
-DNS is used internally by the TLS server/client to look up the certificate CN (of server and client) as Chaos hosts, looking for their addresses.
+DNS is used internally by the TLS server/client to look up the certificate CN (of server and client) as Chaos hosts, looking for their addresses, and also by the [NCP](NCP.md) to look up addresses.

 ### LINKDEF:
 You can define links of two types: for whole subnets, and for individual hosts.